kjon-life/vertispira/README.md

 The current plateau in LLM improvements seems to be stimulating interest in ways LLMs enable agentic workflows...the systems by which `AI systems` research, revise, improve.
 The current vertex is one in which multiple agents collaborate--are collaborating--to create autonomous solutions.

-This project is an exploration of evals applied to agentic workflows.
-Applying modular development patterns to the most rapidly evolving field in history.
+As we outline a vertex of agentic workflows the focus shifts increasingly to evals.
+Applying modular development patterns to the most rapidly evolving field in history provides proven strategies for rapidly scaling and iterating a solution.

 <img align="right" width="300" src="https://user-images.githubusercontent.com/76539355/214731371-78cb7bcb-996d-4108-9872-7af758ed5647.png" alt="A Maia">